Tech-Mrbaze2d4/lab-agile-planning/.github/ISSUE_TEMPLATE/product-backlog.md

 ---
 name: Product Backlog
-about: Must persist counter across restarts
+about: Need a service that has a counter
 title: ''
 labels: ''
 assignees: ''